Most employers don't like to take hiring risks, especially in today's litigious society where employment laws may be loosely interpreted.

-In the Work History section of your resume, explain any employment gaps by inserting a "job title" (full-time parent, volunteer, student, independent study, travel abroad) that is relevant to your job objective, or at least says something positive about your character.
+In the Work History section of your resume, explain any employment gaps by inserting a "job title" (full-time parent, volunteer, student, independent study, travel abroad) that is relevant to your job objective or, at least, says something positive about your character.

 For example, aspiring receptionist Sophia Ricardo was unemployed for 15 years while she raised a family.
 In her Work History section, she listed the relevant volunteer positions she held during that time.

 On average, workers change jobs once every two to three years.
 In many industries, employers find this rate of job change acceptable.

 If you have short terms of employment in your history, here are some ways to put a prospective employer's mind at ease.

 This technique works in both the chronological and functional formats.

-Information Analyst, ABC Temp Agency, 2001-2003
+Information Analyst, ABC Temp Agency, 2017 - 2019

-Information Analyst Contractor, 2001-2003
+Information Analyst Contractor, 2017 - 2019

 For instance, if you're applying for an entry-level job as a pastry chef, you might not put your Ph.D. in Chemistry on your resume for fear that the employer would assume you want too much salary or would become bored in an entry-level position.